nguyengiabach1201/fortran-tutorial/README.md

 </p>
 <br />

 Since I was in 4th grade, I've wanted to write some Fortran programs as a way to learn programming and computer history.
-On my adventure, I have quickly found lots of difficult and it took me a quite to understand what is going on.
+On my adventure, I quickly found lots of difficulties and it took me a quite to understand what was going on.

 I want to write down a tutorial for those who are new to computer science (or interested in Fortran like me!), and I also included [some working examples](/examples).
 Anyways, This is not an exhaustive guide, but rather an approachable introduction to Fortran.

-Reading this guide takes as much as 30 minutes, but you can also spend a few hours going through the code examples.
+Reading this tutorial takes as much as 30 minutes, but you can also spend a few hours going through the code examples.

 Enjoy!